turbot/steampipe-plugin-scaleway/docs/tables/scaleway_kubernetes_node.md

 # Table: scaleway_kubernetes_node

-A Scaleway Kubernetes is a public cloud managed kubernetes available in Scaleway.
+A Scaleway Kubernetes node may be a virtual or physical machine, depending on the cluster.
+Each node is managed by the control plane and contains the services necessary to run Pods.

 ## Examples